saurater/python_rest_api/README.md

 ### 2. Python Install
 1. Please make sure to avoid blank spaces in the folder path
 2. Select Addt to Python to Environment Variables

+## 1.2 Spyder - IDE
+Spyder is a free and open source scientific environment written in Python, for Python, and designed by and for scientists, engineers and data analysts